MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/axwmplib-axwindowsmediaplayer-enablecontextmenu--vb-and-c.md

 ## <a name="remarks"></a>Comentários

-Durante a reprodução de tela inteira, o Windows Media Player oculta o cursor do mouse quando **enableContextMenu** é igual a false e **UIMODE** é igual a "None".
+durante a reprodução de tela inteira, Windows Media Player oculta o cursor do mouse quando **enableContextMenu** é igual a false e **uiMode** é igual a "none".

 ## <a name="requirements"></a>Requisitos